 Leaders Clubs provide teens with extensive leadership training, offering opportunities for service to the YMCA and the community.
 Leaders Clubs also serve as a recruiting program for future Y professionals.
 Teens are developed as leaders, fostering within them a culture of service in addition to knowledge and training that will help them better serve others and shape a healthy and productive life for themselves.

-Register for the Leaders Club program at the Y of your choice at either the Central or Davis Y Service Desk or online (later this summer).
+Register for the Leaders Club program at the Y Service Desk or online.

 Youth in Government

 The Ohio YMCA’s Youth in Government Program enhances development of the American democratic process for young people through participatory training in the theory and practice of the Ohio state government.